-- acting in an ethical manner in the workplace - understanding and complying with all policies and procedures including: - safeguarding assets, information and other resources under their control - ensuring all administration is accurate with no deliberate omissions (for example, claiming allowances appropriately, recording accurate hours of work on timesheets and properly applying for leave) - registering gifts and benefits offered, accepted and/or given in accordance with the relevant policy - declaring all perceived, potential and actual conflicts of interest - immediately reporting all wrongdoing including suspicions of fraud and corruption IN CONFIDENCE to: - the Director-General or - the Deputy Director-General, Strategy and Corporate Services or - the Chief Human Resources Officer or - the Integrity Services Unit or - a departmental supervisor/manager or - the Crime and Corruption Commission - where applicable, completing mandated training/induction about public sector ethics, including the Code of Conduct.
+- Act in an ethical manner in the workplace. - Understand and comply with all policies and procedures including to: - o safeguard assets, information and other resources under their control - ensure all administration is accurate with no deliberate omissions (for example, claiming allowances appropriately, recording accurate hours of work on timesheets and properly applying for leave) - o register gifts and benefits offered, accepted and/or given in accordance with the relevant policy - o declare all perceived, potential and actual conflicts of interest - o immediately report all wrongdoing including suspicions of fraud and corruption IN CONFIDENCE to: - the Director-General or - the Deputy Director-General, Corporate or - the Chief Human Resources Officer or - the Integrity Services Unit or - a departmental supervisor/manager or - the Crime and Corruption Commission. - Where applicable, complete mandated training/induction about public sector ethics, including the Code of Conduct.

-Every person working for or with the department is responsible for taking appropriate action to prevent fraud and corruption and report suspected fraud and corruption of which they become aware.
+To be clear, this policy assigns a responsibility to every person working for or with the department to take appropriate action to prevent fraud and corruption and report suspected fraud and corruption of which they become aware.

-4 Delegations
+4. Delegations